ibm-cloud-docs/dns-svcs/cr-delete-fwd-rules.md

 You can delete custom resolver forwarding rules in {{site.data.keyword.dns_full}} by using the UI, CLI, or API.
 {: shortdesc}

-## Deleting custom resolver forwarding rules in the UI
+## Deleting custom resolver forwarding rules in the console
 {: #ui-cr-fwd-rules-delete}
 {: ui}